-&lt;sup>15 There are several versions of a paper record auditing system.
-One system requires that the DRE machine create a completed paper ballot which the voter must approve, and which subsequently becomes the "ballot of record" (Mercuri, and lower-level jurisdictions (typically, counties) select from the approved set of methods.
+The choice of voting technology for federal elections is governed by state law.
+A handful of states (Delaware, Georgia, Hawaii, Maryland, Nevada, North Dakota, and Oklahoma) prescribe a single voting technology for all precincts in the state (EDS, 2006).
+In other states, however, a state election board (or a specially constituted technology board) approves particular voting technologies, and lowerlevel jurisdictions (typically, counties) select from the approved set of methods.
 Local election authorities typically buy and own voting machinery, and have to pay for any new equipment, though many states provide grants to offset the costs of new technology.
-As was noted by Harris (1934) in his analysis of technology adoption in the early 20th Century, there are two problematic features of the technology selection process.
+As was noted by Harris (1934) in his analysis of technology adoption in the early twentieth century, there are two problematic features of the technology selection process.
 First, state laws contain many conflicting and arguably obsolete requirements.
 Second, and most importantly, the officials in charge of approving alternative technologies, and of selecting from among the approved choices, are typically either elected or appointed on a partisan basis, and have a direct interest in the election outcomes.

 With these facts in mind, several characteristics of the technology adoption process stand out.
-First, as emphasized by Knack and Kropf (2002) and Herron and Wand (2004), the choice of voting technologies by different local authorities is clearly non-random.
-In the case of DRE adoption, some of this heterogeneity may be related to the relative wealth of local districts, since the machinery is expensive (\$3000 or more per machine) and tends to have relatively high maintenance and operating costs.
+First, as emphasized by Knack and Kropf (2002) and Herron and Wand (2004), the choice of voting technologies by different local authorities is clearly nonrandom.
+In the case of DRE adoption, some of this heterogeneity may be related to the relative wealth of local districts, since the machinery is expensive (\$3,000 or more per machine) and tends to have relatively high maintenance and operating costs.
 Second, technology choices tend to be persistent over time, reflecting the relatively long life of the machines (especially lever and punch card systems), and the adjustment costs of switching to a new technology.
 This persistence may contribute to the fact that DRE adoption has been slower in many larger Northern cities, where lever and punch card voting systems were adopted decades ago.
 A final observation is that voting machinery tends to be "customized" for the buyer, driven in part by the necessity of complying with state regulations.
 As a result, the actual operation of a given technology may vary from precinct to precinct.
-An interesting example is the case of Cook County Illinois, which operated a punch card voting system
+An interesting example is the case of Cook County, Illinois, which operated a punch card voting system in the 2000 election that included automatic checking features for over- and undervoting that were "turned off" because state laws did not allow ballot-screening features (Wilson, 2006).